|

 No, you can't - you can buy a dirt cheap switch for that price, with an ever cheaper power supply.

-I can buy these passive port sharing adaptors locally for around 3€/piece.
+quote: Carsten Kurz I can buy these passive port sharing adaptors locally for around 3€/piece.

 Thats lucky then.
-I can get them cheap, but not locally, and, of course, we all support our local retailers, don't we [Smile] And, time being money, I'd rather drive down the road and lose 20 bucks then lose an hour traveling to somewhere cheaper.
+I can get them cheap, but not locally, and, of course, we all support our local retailers, don't we And, time being money, I'd rather drive down the road and lose 20 bucks then lose an hour traveling to somewhere cheaper.
 Your mileage may, of course, vary.

-Personally, I wouldn't want to use those "Ethernet splitter plugs", as they're prone to create a highly confusing mess if you forget those things have been used.
+quote: Marcel Birgelen Personally, I wouldn't want to use those "Ethernet splitter plugs", as they're prone to create a highly confusing mess if you forget those things have been used.
 A switch is something most people are capable of comprehending.

 OK, I'm an (ex) networking professional, and I can understand port splitters.
 I didn't realise that you have to be not "most people" to understand them.
 Perhaps I guessed wrong?